 |Item||Tooltip and Shortcut||Description|

-When the last/first difference is hit, MPS suggests to click the arrow buttons N/A/N/A once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, MPS suggests clicking the arrow buttons or pressing F7/ Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.